 First, please let me reiterate – have some tolerance.
 Calibration isn’t some kind of magic.
 It can never make ink on paper exactly match light coming from a screen.
 "Acceptably close" is what we’re aiming for.

-If plain recalibration doesn’t work, then you’ll need to try another color preset on your screen.
+If plain recalibration doesn’t work, then you’ll need to try another colour preset on your screen.
 If you think the calibration result is too warm, try a cooler setting, or vice versa.

 Then calibrate again, and see if you’re closer to a match.